kayzhu/kayzhu.github.com/about/index.md

 Kay Zhu is a software engineer who occasionally refers himself in third person.

-When he's not sitting in front of computer, you can find him watching movies in theatres, practicing judo, snowboarding or playing with his cat.
+When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, snowboarding or playing with his cat.

 His other online identities: